When simplifying gifts for children, a simple strategy can make a big difference.

 One of the favorite strategies I’ve seen on the web is:

 - Something to wear

 - Something Personal

 - Something to Share

-I much prefer keeping the amount of gifts to a lower number, not only does that simplify my shopping, but it simplifies the day of as well.
+I much prefer keeping the number of gifts to a lower number, not only does that simplify my shopping, but it simplifies the day of giving as well.

 When there are more gifts than that, I feel overwhelmed and struggle to enjoy opening presents.